Last modified: Feb. 19, 2021, 2:27 p.m.

 A rather rare species in Belgium.

-The bluish green larva makes a mine, generally on the upper surface of the leaves of Pyrus communis.
+The larva makes a mine, generally on the upper surface of the leaves of Pyrus communis.
 The mine is very compact, lying on a small surface, tends to cross over, especially the initial part of the corridor is contorted with a broad to sometimes very broad black frass line.
 The later part of the gallery ends sometimes in a secondary blotch.
 It pupates in a dark reddish brown cocoon.

 The adults fly in two generations a year: during May and June and again during August.